huynguy-db/arcion-docs/content/docs/references/troubleshooting.md

           at tech.replicant.Main.main(SourceFile:50550)
   2022-09-17 01:28:53.988 DEBUG [Thread-3] t.r.n.NotificationManager: Shutting down Notification Manager.</code></pre>

-- Decide whether the issue is easier to fix by yourself, or you need to contact the [Arcion Support Team](support.arcion.io).
+- Decide whether you can fix the issue by yourself, or you need to contact the [Arcion Support Team](support.arcion.io).
   - In this case, it's apparent from the first `ERROR` messsage that the issue is related to the heartbeat table:

     ```